 To understand what was happening within eight bioretention cells at the newly constructed Bioretention Laboratory at the University of Vermont, Dr. Cording and her team investigated the mechanisms influencing greenhouse gas emissions and nutrient transformations at various depths in engineered soil media.
 In addition to using her own monitoring infrastructure, Dr. Cording used METER soil moisture sensors to measure water content within the soil media.
 She says, “I was comparing different vegetation treatments while simulating increased precipitation due to climate change in the Northeast.
 I put the soil probes in at 5 cm and 61cm, one on top of the other.
 Then I looked at the way the EC and the volumetric water content (VWC) changed prior to a storm event, during a storm event, and after a storm event.”

 Cording says the EC and VWC sensors allowed them to get a general sense of what was happening inside the cell over time.
 She adds, “I used the data when I needed to know more of the story, such as how the conductivity at the surface compared to other depths so we could see if the nutrients in the soil were migrating, and how much was moving down.
-We were also able to use the sensors to compare the VWC around the roots of different vegetation types.
+We were also able to use the soil moisture sensors to compare the VWC around the roots of different vegetation types.
 It provided a lot of insight into the dynamic world that exists below the soil surface.”

 Cording says that some of her key findings were that the soil media and vegetation selection is absolutely crucial to the performance of these systems.
 Cording’s team looked at the root layering perspective in three dimensions and found that deep-rooted systems were found to have a much better ability to hold the soil in place and remove nutrients throughout the life cycle of the cell.
 The more surface area the roots covered, the more pollutants the cell would remove.
 She adds, “Cells with deep-rooted plants were found to be resilient during increased precipitation due to climate change, did well at retaining peak flow rates, and performed well at removing total suspended solids and nutrients predominantly associated with particulates.”
 Labile nutrients, Cording says, were a completely different story.
 She says the bioretention systems have to be specifically designed to remove those nutrients through sorption (P) and denitrification (N).